santikka/causaleffect/README.md

  * Fixed a bug in the recoverability algorithm.
  * Fixed a bug in the transportability algorithm.
  * Fixed a bug related to identification using surrogate outcomes.

-### Changes from version 1.3.7 to 1.3.8
- * Added a new function 'surrogate.outcome' to compute causal effects using surrogate outcomes.

-### Changes from version 1.3.6 to 1.3.7
- * Fixed an issue with simplification introduced in version 1.3.6.